Reducing Guesswork via an Unreliable Oracle: Introduction and Main Result

 \section{Introduction and Main Result}

-Consider the following guessing game played by Alice and Bob.
-Alice is in possession of a discrete random variable (r.v.) $X$, and Bob would like to guess its value as quickly as possible.
+In the classical guessing game introduced and studied by Massey~\cite{massey1994guessing}, Alice is in possession of a discrete random variable (r.v.) $X$, and Bob would like to guess its value as quickly as possible.
 He is allowed to guess one symbol at a time, namely to ask Alice questions of the form ``is $X=x$?''; Alice truthfully answers Bob's guesses with ``yes'' or ``no'', and the game terminates when Bob guesses correctly.
-It is easy to check that Bob's optimal strategy, in the sense of minimizing his expected guessing time, is to guess the symbols in decreasing order of probability.
+Bob's optimal strategy, in the sense of minimizing his expected guessing time, is to guess the symbols in decreasing order of probability~\cite{massey1994guessing}.
 Suppose now that before the game begins, Bob can reach out to an Oracle, Carole, and ask her a yes/no question of his choosing regarding $X$.
-What is the best question for him to ask, in terms of minimizing his expected guessing time?
-Ordering the probability distribution of $X$ in descending order, it is not difficult to check that Bob is better off using the \textit{zigzag} query, i.e., asking whether $X$ has an even index or an odd index w.r.t. this order (there are other equally good queries).
+What is the best question for him to ask in order to minimize his expected guessing time?
+Ordering the probability distribution of $X$ in descending order, it is not difficult to show that Bob is better off using the \textit{zigzag} query, i.e., asking whether $X$ has an even index or an odd index w.r.t. this order (there are other equally good queries).
 But, suppose now that Carole lies with some known probability $p$.
 What should Bob ask in this case?
 This seemingly simple problem turns out to be nontrivial.
-In this paper, we show that the zigzag query is almost optimal, in the sense of minimizing Bob's expected guessing time up to an additive constant of $(1-2p)/4$, independent of the cardinality of $X$.
+In this paper, we show that the zigzag query is almost optimal, in the sense of minimizing Bob's expected guessing time up to an additive constant of $\frac{\left|1-2p\,\right|}{4}$, independent of the cardinality of $X$.
 This is done by formulating the problem as that of finding a maximum cut in a certain weighted graph, and bounding the weight of the maximum cut via quadratic relaxation using special properties of the graph.
 We conjecture that the zigzag query is in fact exactly optimal for any $p$.